FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/r_flow_source.md

 HIGH-&gt; 255<br />
 CUSTOM-&gt; integer between 0...255         </td>
          <td>Transfer priorities are equivalent to integer values ranging from 0 (low) to 255 (high).<br />
-When <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> reaches the maximum number of transfers allowed, it queues transfers.
+When {{< TransferCFT/componentshortname  >}} reaches the maximum number of transfers allowed, it queues transfers.
 When an ongoing transfer is finished and a slot is available for a new transfer, the system selects the one with the highest priority.<br />
 The same priority is used for the transfer in target side         </td>
       </tr>
       <tr>